History of Facebook: Facemash

-"Facemash" was a website designed to evaluate the attractiveness of female Harvard students.
+"Facemash" was a website designed to evaluate the attractiveness of Harvard students.
+It contained photographs of both female and male students.
 The students were unaware their images were being used for this rating, judging by the complaint from Fuerza Latina and the Harvard Association of Black Women.
 The site used ID photos of female undergraduates taken without permission from the university's online directories.
-Users were presented with pairs of women and asked to rank who was "hotter."
+Users were presented with pairs of photos and asked to rank who was "hotter."
 The homepage stated, "Were we admitted for our looks?
 No. Will we be judged by them?
 Yes."

 By the end of Facemash's launch day, at least 22,000 votes from a total of approx. 400 to 450 users were cast on the site.
 According to a 2003 article from The Harvard Crimson, Zuckerberg created the site in less than a week and documented the process in a blog.
 He hacked into the online intranets of Harvard Houses to obtain photos, developing algorithms and codes along the way.
 He referred to his hacking as "child's play."
 In a blog entry, Zuckerberg noted, "The Kirkland Facebook (referring to the Kirkland House intranet) is open on my computer desktop, and some of these people have pretty horrendous Facebook pictures.
 I almost want to put some of these faces next to pictures of farm animals and have people vote on which is more attractive."

 Zuckerberg faced scrutiny from the university's Administrative Board in November 2003 after Facemash caused an uproar in Harvard.
 Groups such as Fuerza Latina and the Harvard Association of Black Women protested, and the computer services department filed a complaint with the Administrative Board.
 Zuckerberg was accused of breaching security, violating copyrights, and infringing on individual privacy.
 This approach would eventually shape Facebook's business model, leading to numerous scandals such as the Cambridge Analytica scandal.

 As a consequence, the Harvard Administrative Board removed the site on 2 November.
 The actions taken against Zuckerberg, if any, are unknown.
 He was not made to withdraw or leave school.
 He did not elaborate on whether the board took any other lesser actions.

 Zuckerberg expanded on the Facemash project the same semester by creating a social study tool.
 He uploaded art images, each accompanied by a comments section, to a website he shared with his classmates.